Why companies committed to equality and diversity drive the best outcomes for business and society03 Feb 2022 · 5 min read

 At PMI, I have experienced first-hand remarkable feats of innovation unleashed in a culture where the voices and ideas of people from all backgrounds are heard and valued.

-Fostering a safe space for employees to challenge the status quo has opened gateways to innovation, cross-functional collaboration, and—ultimately—to over 14 million adult smokers switching to our smoke-free products and stopping smoking completely.
+Fostering a safe space for employees to challenge the status quo has opened gateways to innovation, cross-functional collaboration, and—ultimately—to millions of adult smokers switching to our smoke-free products and stopping smoking completely.

 By unlocking the full potential of our diverse teams, we are accelerating our journey toward a smoke-free future.